10d9e/bippy/README.md

     	protect bip39 mnemonic with a passphrase
   -phrase string
     	set the key phase mnemonic
-  -size int
+  -s	Use short derivation paths, as used with Ledger devices (ie. m/44'/60'/0'/0) -size int
     	Key phase size, valid values are 12 or 24 (default 24)
 ```